mazinabed/nextjs-startup-with-auth/README.md

         "secretkey": "your secrectKey gose here",
     }
 }

+Authentication:
+Use auth.js file to secure your api routes.
+Simply import the auth.js file to the api that you want to secure and use (if(!Auth(req, res)) return;).(See Profile.js as example).

 This starter is using Mysql database so create you database and create your tables (I recommend in your terminal (Node)) Node